-- 15. Pursuant to section 69 of the BIA, a debtor that files an NOI is automatically given the benefit of an initial 30-day stay of proceedings, which may be extended in increments of 45 days on sufficient cause. - 16.
-The current stay of proceedings is set to expire at the end of the day April 4, 2025.
+- Pursuant to section 69 of the BIA, a debtor that files an NOI is automatically given the benefit of an initial 30-day stay of proceedings, which may be extended in increments of 45 days on sufficient cause. - 12.
+The current stay of proceedings is set to expire at the end of the day May 19, 2025.
 Deloitte Restructuring Inc., in its capacity as the Proposal Trustee ("Proposal Trustee") is conducting the SISP.
-Accordingly, it seeks a 45-day extension so the court approved SISP can continue until it is completed.

-17. The Court has discretion to extend the time for a debtor to file a proposal pursuant to section 50.4(9) of the BIA:
+Accordingly, the Caryi Group of Companies seeks a 45-day extension so the court approved SISP can continue until it is completed. - The Court has discretion to extend the time for a debtor to file a proposal pursuant to section 50.4(9) of the BIA: